-Up ahead, a homeless Black man sits on the grass, writing on a newspaper with a worn-down Sharpie.
-I stumble before him and break my fall with an outstretched hand.
+Up ahead, a homeless Black man is sitting on the grass, writing on a newspaper with a worn-down Sharpie.
+I stumble before him, breaking my fall with an outstretched hand.
 The paper shifts and I see what he’s written:

 THERE ARE OTHER WORLDS THAN THESE.

 I hear myself screaming, feel myself running.
-I sprint across the street and onto the grass, glimpsing a whirl of trees as I trip and fall into a pond.
-Cold water invades my ears, blurring my sight before the world goes dark.
+I sprint across the street and onto some turf, glimpsing a whirl of trees before I trip and fall into a pond.
+Cold water invades my ears, turning everything blurry before the world goes dark.

-My eyes crack open.
 I’m lying on my back, completely soaked.
-A dreadlocked head looms above me, silhouetted by the afternoon sun.
+A dreadlocked head looms above me, silhouetted by the glare of the afternoon sun.

 The homeless Black man crouches beside me.
 “You fell in the water and hit your head.”
 He nods at a rock-lined pond directly behind me.
-“I pulled you out.”
+“I had to pull you out.”

 “No trouble,” he assures.
 “I’m Al.”

 “Jon.”
 I rub my neck, embarrassed.
-“I think I had a…an episode.
+“I guess I had a…an episode.
 This isn’t how I usually—”

 Al laughs, loud and hearty.
-“Almost everyone thinks I’m Looney Tunes crazy.
-Don’t worry.”
+“Everyone thinks I’m Looney Tunes crazy.
+No worries.”
 He waves dismissively.
-“I understand.”
+“I get it.”

 My curiosity bubbles to the fore.
 “The newspaper.
 You wrote—”

-Before I can stop myself, I blurt: “I’ve never talked with a homeless person before.
-I’m not really sure of how I should—”
+Before I can stop myself, I blurt, “I’ve never talked with a homeless person before.
+I’m not really sure of how to—”

 He holds up a hand, cutting me off.
-“We all have a home, Jon.
-I—like most of my vagabond brethren—am simply taking a leave of absence.”
-He gives me a critical look.
+“We all have a home.
+I—like most of my brethren—am simply taking a leave of absence.”
+He gives me a critical once-over.
 “Speaking of homes, where’s yours?
-You look kind of ragged…” He tilts his head left and right, looking at me from a couple different angles, “but I can tell by your bearing that you’re not a wanderer.
+You look a little ragged, but I can tell by your bearing that you’re not a wanderer.
 Not yet, anyway.”

-“I live over by San Francisco State.
-And what do you mean by ‘not yet?’ ”
+“I live out by San Francisco State.
+And what do you mean ‘not yet?’ ”

 He flashes me a smile.
 “You’ll find out.
 Take it from me: Alijyar SyCajister.”

 Everything blurs.
-By the shift in backdrop, I can tell I’ve experienced missing time.
+By the shift in the backdrop, I can tell I’ve experienced missing time.

 “What did you say?”
-I whisper, clutching my head.
+I clutch my head, disoriented.
 Alijyar.
 A-LEE-jee-are.
 I know that name (why do I know it?)

-“I said you’ll find your way home, as sure as my name’s Al Garrick.”
+“I said you’ll find a way home, as sure as my name’s Al Smith.”
 He edges toward me.
 “You sure you’re okay?”

 My brusqueness turns to muted embarrassment.
 “Yeah, but I left my car by the side of the road.
-I should go and get it.
-I’m not trying to hide where I live…” (this is true; I don’t know why, but I would invite him over without hesitation) “Like I said, I had a bit of an episode.
+I should go and get it first.
+I’m not trying to hide where I live…” (this is true—I don’t know why, but I would invite him over without hesitation) “Like I said, I had a bit of an episode.
 Had to pull over and…and…”

 “Take a break?”
 That knowing smile again.
-“I get it, man—the real world’s tough.
-Hell, the ‘real world’ isn’t even real, but you say that outside of physics or philosophy, and people think you’ve lost your mind.
-Who’s crazy though, if you stop and think about it?”
-He cackles with glee.
+“I understand—the real world’s tough.
+Hell, the ‘real world’ isn’t even real, but if you say that outside of physics or philosophy, people assume you’ve lost your mind.
+Who’s crazy though, when you really stop and think about it?”
+He cackles gleefully.
 “Come on.
 Let’s go find your car.”
-He turns around and starts walking.
+He turns and starts walking.

-He launches into a long, complicated tale.
+Al launches into a long, complicated tale.
 Before the virus, he worked with techies, designing an app that could quantify a person’s net fulfillment.
-The app established metrics for varying interests: exercise, finance, hobbies, etc. etc. After gaining a rough idea of someone’s long-term goals, the app would organize and schedule their day.
+The app established metrics for varying interests: exercise, finance, hobbies, etc. etc. After gaining a rough idea of someone’s goals, it would organize and schedule someone’s day.

 “The app’s still relevant,” I argue.
 “A lot of people are still dissatisfied.”
 We cross the street, step over a median, and head down a sidewalk.

 I turn back to Al. “What are you saying?”
-We all reincarnate and choose our own lives?”
+That we reincarnate and choose our lives?”

 “What do you think?”
 He looks me in the eye.
-“Do you believe in a world where you’re given a choice?
-Or are you simply a cog in a random machine, at the mercy of forces that would just as soon kill you as see you succeed?”
+“Do you believe in a world where we’re given a choice?
+Or are we simply cogs in a random machine, at the mercy of forces that would just as soon kill us as see us succeed?”

-“There are some things you can’t control, Al. I’m sorry, but that’s just how it is.
-Thanks for pulling me out of the pond, but I gotta go—gotta feed the dog.”
-I reach in my wallet and hand him a wad of soggy bills.
+“There are certain things you can’t control.
+I’m sorry, but that’s just how it is.
+Thanks for pulling me out of that pond but I gotta go—gotta feed the dog.”
+I reach in my wallet and hand him some soggy bills.
 “Here.
-I’ll swing by later and bring you some food.”
+I’ll swing by later, bring you some food.”

 He pockets the money and gives me the kindest smile I’ve ever seen.
-It should creep me out (I barely know this guy) but it has the opposite effect—it floods my soul with warmth and certainty.
+It should creep me out (I barely know this guy) but it has the opposite effect—warmth and surety flood my brain.

-“When times get tough, remember this if nothing else: you can lose your way, but you’re never off the path.”
+“When times get tough, remember this: you may lose your way, but you’re never off the path.”

 “Uh, thanks,” I mutter.
 “Take care.”
 I open the door (remembering to close my eyes) and slip into the car.
 Al taps the roof with the flat of his palm.